Nicaragua practical information COVID-19

 As your local agency we are committed to your safety and have established an internal protocol with recommendations and suggestions.
 We maintain a 24/7 emergency number that will be available at any time (+505) 7872-0076 during your stay in the country.

 Measures to be followed to ensure health and safety:

-- During the meet & greet and before each activity the guide will provide a briefing with the clients to inform the measures to be followed and recommended.
+- During the meet & greet and before the tour your guide will provide a briefing with the clients to inform the measures to be followed and recommended, if relevant.

 - Vehicles will be washed before services and disinfected by drivers, on a regular basis, with special attention on common areas: handholds and armrests.

 - Alcohol gel containers are available on vehicles.